Here is an idea I had - using rails ActiveRecord validations to ensure that the proper methods are used to update state.

 behavior that needs to happen when changing some state.
 Things like a

-, and kicks off a job to
+published, but also increases the authors post_count, and kicks off a job to

 rebuild some post cache somewhere.
 Maybe it even sends off some emails.